aethosio/aethos-container/README.md

 npm link # may require sudo
 ```

-Once this is done, in a project that requires aethos-container you can install the package using a symlink.
+Once this is done, in a project that requires aethos-container you can install the package using a symlink using:

-The advantage of this is that we can continue developing this library until it's production ready.

 ```
 npm link aethos-container
 ```

+The advantage of this is that we can continue developing this library until it's production ready (Grunt - and I'm too lazy to publish it; see #2)

 ## Usage